 An example of a typical GS1-128 barcode is shown below.

-It is convenient but not required, to provide human readable text containing the details of the data incorporated into the barcode.
-With a suitable system, this barcode can be easily, rapidly and accurately decoded and read into the warehouse management and stock control system.
+It is convenient but not required, to provide human-readable text containing the details of the data incorporated into the barcode.
+With a suitable system, this barcode can be easily, rapidly, and accurately decoded and read into the warehouse management and stock control system.

 As can be seen from the example above, the barcode is separated into a number are sections divided by numbers contained in brackets.
-(The brackets are not included in the barcode but are added to the human readable text as an aid to interpretation).
+(The brackets are not included in the barcode but are added to the human-readable text as an aid to interpretation).
 The numbers in brackets are called Application Identifiers (AI) and are defined in the GS1 General Specification Section 3.
-The AI defines the meaning of the data in the following section of the barcode, so the AI’s in the example mean:
+The AI defines the meaning of the data in the following section of the barcode, so the AI’s in the example means:

 (01) Product Barcode as a Global Trade Item Number( GTIN of 14 characters)